 The Human Connectome Project 7T Retinotopy Database

-This page documents the 2018 VSS Poster and SfN Presentation on the HCP 7T Retinotopy Dataset by Benson, Jamison, Vu, Arcaro, et al. A PDF of the poster can be found below along with details about the broader project and links to relevant resources.
+This page serves as a supplement to the 2018 VSS Poster and SfN Presentation on the HCP 7T Retinotopy Dataset by Benson, Jamison, Vu, Arcaro, et al. A PDF of the poster can be found below along with details about the broader project and links to relevant resources.
 Please contact Noah Benson for inquiries.

-The HCP 7T retinotopy dataset is more fully documented in a paper, currently available on bioarxiv and in press at the Journal of Vision:
+The HCP 7T retinotopy dataset is more fully documented in a paper in the Journal of Vision:

 The full HCP 7T Retinotopy Dataset, including all pRF solutions for all 181 subjects, can be found at the project’s OSF site.

 The Human Connectome Project, WU-Minn consortium conducted the experiments and collected the data for this project.
 The raw and preprocessed data can be downloaded from their database website, which requires registration but is otherwise free.
 The data were preprocessed using the HCP pipelines, information about which can be found here; the pipelines may be downloaded via their github page.

 The HCP retinotopy data can be accessed directly by the HCP’s workbench tool, information about which can be found here, or via neuropythy, a Python library.
 In particular, neuropythy can automatically download both HCP structural data and the retinotopy data and organize it into coherent Python data structures; for more information, see this page.